-5.4 If by re-arrangement or postponement the event can take place, the booking between the client and the company shall remain in force and will be subject to the existing Delegate Cancellations, Transfers, Substitutions and non-attendance terms set out under Section One, Clause 4.
+5.4 If by postponement and re-arrangement or virtual classroom the event can take place, the booking between the client and the company shall remain in force and will be subject to the existing Delegate Cancellations, Transfers, Substitutions and non-attendance terms set out under Section One, Clause 4.

 5.5 If, for whatever reason, it is found necessary to postpone or change the date of the event, the company shall not be liable for any expenditure, damage or loss incurred by the client.

 6.1 Delegates should advise of any special requirements at the time of Booking including; dietary, access and visual and audio support.

 7.1 For promotional purposes, there may be a professional photographer, videographer or live social media streaming taking place during the event.
 Clients and delegates who do not wish to be filmed or recorded and published on social media should advise the company in advance and in writing.